idtolhah/marvel-characters/README.md

 ### `npm test`
 <hr />

-To build the app for production to the `build` folder, run:
+To build the app for production to the `build` directory, run:
 ### `npm run build`
 It correctly bundles the project in production mode and optimizes the build for the best performance.
 <hr />